 Following Heim (1991) and Sauerland (e.g. 2003, 2008), several researchers have posited a principle, Maximize Presupposition, which requires that one choose from a pre-determined set of competitors the Logical Form that marks the strongest presupposition compatible with what is assumed in the conversation (see also Percus 2006, Singh 2011 and Schlenker 2012).
 Without going into technical details that are discussed elsewhere, let us mention that Maximize Presupposition as standardly stated has two key properties.
-First, it compares Logical Forms whose assertive components that are contextually equivalent.
-Second, Among the competitors, Maximize Presupposition selects the Logical Form that carries the strongest presupposition compatible with the common ground.
-When a sentence is uttered which has a presuppositionally stronger competitor, one can thus infer that this stronger presupposition is not licensed in the context, which is an antipresupposition; this case is illustrated in (20)a,b.
-When the stronger presupposition is known to be satisfied in the context but is not marked, deviance ensues, as in (20)c.
+First, it compares Logical Forms whose assertive components are contextually equivalent.
+Second, among the competitors, Maximize Presupposition selects the Logical Form that carries the strongest presupposition compatible with the common ground.
+When a sentence is uttered which has a presuppositionally stronger competitor, one can thus infer that this stronger presupposition is not licensed in the context, which is an antipresupposition; this case is illustrated in (22)a,b.
+When the stronger presupposition is known to be satisfied in the context but is not marked, deviance ensues, as in (22)c.

-(20) Competition between believe and knowa.
-John believes that he is competent. => it is not established that John is competent b.
-Each of my students believes that he is competent. => it is not established that each of my students is competent c. #John believes that Paris is in France.
+- (22) Competition between believe and know - a.
+John believes that he is competent. - => it is not established that John is competent - b.
+Each of my students believes that he is competent. - => it is not established that each of my students is competent - c. #John believes that Paris is in France.

 Anvari (in progress) argued that antipresuppositions exist with gestures.
 In order to display the effect, one needs to find two competing expressions, one of which triggers a stronger presupposition than the other.
 This condition is satisfied by the alternatives {believe, know}.
 It is also satisfied by the alternatives {2nd, 3rd}, the second and third person features found on some English pronouns.
-While third person features often cannot be used to refer to the speaker or addressee, this is not invariably the case, as seen in (21): the mere possibility that the person seen in the mirror is neither the speaker nor the addressee suffices to license the use of a third person pronoun, as seen in (21)a.
-And in (21)b the third person reflexive himself ranges over various individuals including the addressee.
+While third person features often cannot be used to refer to the speaker or addressee, this is not invariably the case, as seen in (23): the mere possibility that the person seen in the mirror is neither the speaker nor the addressee suffices to license the use of a third person pronoun, as seen in (23)a.
+And in (23)b the third person reflexive himself ranges over various individuals including the addressee.

-(21) a.
+(23) a.
 [Uttered by a speaker with bad eyes in front a mirror].

-He looks like you.... in fact, he is you!b.
+He looks like you... in fact, he is you!

+b.
 Every individual (including you) admires himself.

 The key is that in both cases the presuppositions of the first or second person pronouns could not be marked without triggering a presupposition failure.
 As a result, the third person pronoun can be used.
-But the key to this analysis is that a third person pronoun does not itself trigger a presupposition that its denotation isn't the speaker or addressee; rather, it is because of Maximize Presupposition that in some cases but not in others the non-first, non-second person arises.
+Crucially, on this analysis a third person pronoun does not by itself trigger a presupposition; rather, it is because of Maximize Presupposition that in some cases (but not in others) the non-first, non-second person inference arises.